This page is sponsored by:

 The Man From Galveston (1963) with Preston Foster, Joanna Moore, and James Coburn

-The Longest Day (1962) with Richard Burton, John Wayne, Sean Connery, Ray Danton, and an all-star cast
+The Longest Day (1962) with Richard Burton, John Wayne, Sean Connery, and Ray Danton

 No Man Is an Island (1962) with Marshall Thompson